UCOwner/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-windows-feature-update-policies.md

 | Setting name | Test | First | Fast | Broad |
 | ----- | ----- | ----- | ----- | ----- |
 | Included groups | Modern Workplace Devices-Windows Autopatch-Test  | Modern Workplace Devices-Windows Autopatch-First | Modern Workplace Devices-Windows Autopatch-Fast | Modern Workplace Devices-Windows Autopatch-Broad |
+> [!NOTE]
+> As of April 2025, when we removed the requirement to enroll your tenant in Windows Autopatch, we will not create any default policies anymore for customers using Windows Autopatch.
+We will still support exsisting customers until the EOL of Windows 10.
+We will not uplift existing policies to Windows 11.

 ## Default release policy configuration